 Substantially all employees of the Company participate in employee benefit plans sponsored by the Ultimate Parent.
-The pension plans provide pension benefits that are based on each employee's years of credited service and on compensation levels specified in the plan.
+The pension plans generally provide pension benefits that are based on each employee's years of credited service and on compensation levels specified in the plans.
 The U.S. Qualified Plan ceased future benefit accruals after December 31, 2010.
+The Morgan Stanley Supplemental Executive Retirement and Excess Plan (the "SREP") ceased future accruals of benefits after September 30, 2014.

-Certain employees are covered by an unfunded postretirement benefit plan that provides medical and life insurance for eligible retirees and medical insurance for their dependents.
+Certain employees are covered by a postretirement benefit plan that provides medical and life insurance for eligible retirees and medical insurance for their dependents.